Khongchai/dynamic_routes/README.md

 ## Nested Navigation

-You can also have a sort of sub-routing navigation, where for example, the second member in the initiator array is itself, also an initiator, and can branch off into its dynamic routing navigation.
+You can also have a sort of sub-routing navigation, where for example, the second member in the Initiator array is itself, also an Initiator, and can branch off into its dynamic routing navigation.

-To do this, we simply mark the state of the second page with both the participator and the initiator mixins.
+To do this, we simply mark the state of the second page with both the Participator and the Initiator mixins.

 ```dart